Tom-dlhy/Football-Prediction-Project/README.md

 ## 📈 Results
 The final model achieved a high accuracy in predicting match outcomes, with detailed evaluation metrics included in the notebook.

-## 📬 Contact
-Feel free to reach out for any questions or feedback regarding the project.